Our Team

 Associate Psychologist

-Dr. Andrews provides evidence-based therapy utilizing a cognitive-behavioral approach, with an emphasis on third-wave techniques.
-He has experience conducting therapy for a wide range of diagnostic presentations, including post-traumatic stress and other trauma-related disorders, depression, a range of anxiety disorders, obsessive-compulsive disorders, and adjustment disorders, among others.
-Dr. Andrews additionally has expertise and experience in co-morbid medical conditions, including the provision of cognitive behavioral therapy and acceptance and commitment therapy (ACT) for both caregivers and those with various medical conditions (including cystic fibrosis, neuromyelitis optica spectrum disorder, and various cancers).
-Dr. Andrews has extensive familiarity with ACT, dialectical behavior therapy (or DBT), and other third-wave cognitive behavioral treatments, is certified in both prolonged exposure and exposure and response prevention, and has experience working a range of other evidence-based treatments.
+Dr. Andrews provides evidence-based therapy utilizing a cognitive-behavioral approach, with an emphasis on third-wave techniques (like Acceptance and Commitment Therapy and Dialectical Behavior Therapy).
+He has experience conducting therapy for a wide range of diagnostic presentations, particularly post-traumatic stress and other trauma-related disorders, depression, a range of anxiety disorders, obsessive-compulsive disorders, and adjustment disorders, among others.
+Dr. Andrews additionally has expertise and experience in co-morbid medical conditions, including the provision of cognitive behavioral therapy and ACT for both caregivers and those with various medical conditions (including cystic fibrosis and various cancers).
+Dr. Andrews has extensive familiarity with ACT, DBT, and other third-wave cognitive behavioral treatment, is certified in both prolonged exposure (PE for PTSD) and exposure and response prevention (EX/RP and OCD), and has experience providing a range of other evidence-based treatments, as well some experience with more psychodynamic approaches.